lealre/fs-mcp/README.md

-# Filesystem SSE Server in Go
+# Filesystem MCP

-This repository provides a server implementation to offer a suite of tools for interacting with the file system, such as listing directory entries, reading and writing files, retrieving file information, renaming, and copying files or directories.
+This repository provides an MCP implementation to offer a suite of tools for interacting with the file system, such as listing directory entries, reading and writing files, retrieving file information, and renaming and copying files or directories.

-It specifically runs an SSE server on a local machine.
+It allows users to run using stdio or SSE server on a local machine.

 ## Table of Contents